dakrone/cheshire/README.md

 - <del>handle encoding java.sql.Timestamp the same as
   java.util.Date</del>
 - <del>add benchmarking</del>
-- get criterium benchmarking ignored for 1.2.1 lein-multi tests (probably requires lein2 to come out first for profiles)
+- get criterium benchmarking ignored for 1.2.1 profile
-- look into faster exception handling by pre-allocating an exception object instead of creating one on-the-fly (maybe ask Steve?)
+- <del> look into faster exception handling by pre-allocating an exception object instead of creating one on-the-fly (maybe ask Steve?)</del>
 - make it as fast as possible (ongoing)

 ## License